-The purpose of a press release is to provide news that will be of interest to a particular audience.
+A press release aims to provide news that will interest a particular audience.
 You want to include critical information about the event in the briefest fashion possible, with an eye for how it relates to your audience.
-It should follow a standard format so that readers can easily scan through an article and find what is most interesting to them.
+It should follow a standard format so readers can quickly scan an article and find what is most interesting to them.

 The media is a powerful tool for any business.
 Matthew Walther writes: In addition to writing press releases to appear in traditional print media, you can also use social media sites like Facebook or Twitter to promote your company and your latest news.

 A press release is a formal announcement the editor wants to send to many news outlets and potential reporters.
 As Alasdair Gill wrote: The press release writer will write down all the specific information about your product or event and compile it into a one-page document.
 Your press release may be short, but you can also write it to make it exciting and appealing to the editor.
 You must also write in the same voice and format that reporters are used to dealing with conventional publications.